uzii9/LabLens/README.md

-# AHS Lab Report Analyzer
+# LabLens

-🏥 **Professional-grade lab report analysis tool for Alberta Health Services**
+🔬 **Professional-grade lab report analysis tool specialized for AHS lab reports**

 A full-stack web application that uses OCR technology to extract and analyze lab test results from AHS PDF reports, providing patient-friendly explanations and visual indicators for each test.

 ## 🎯 Project Overview

-This application was built specifically for Alberta Health Services (AHS) to help patients better understand their lab reports.
+This application specializes in processing Alberta Health Services (AHS) lab reports to help patients better understand their results.
 It processes MyHealth Records lab report PDFs and provides:

 - **OCR text extraction** from lab report PDFs
 - **Intelligent parsing** of test results, values, and reference ranges